Chieze-Franklin/Bolt.js-Book/index.md

 Also note that necessary information will be sent in the query portion of the URL:

+* `protocol`:  protocol via which Bolt can be accessed

 ### A Little Tip for You